Home

 Chamberlins used:

 Rufus 'son of Loudon' Wainwright (not to mention his mother, Kate McGarrigle, his aunt, Anna or his sister, Martha) seems to have single-handedly revived the art of the torch singer, with his uncompromisingly gay approach to his art (the sleeve of his recent Want Two pretty much redefines the term 'camp').
-I'll be completely honest here, and say that his music does very little for me at all, although the only word I can find to describe his voice is 'gorgeous', despite its being fairly conventionally male.
-As a result, I'm not even going to attempt to review the music on these two albums; plenty of online reviewers have already done a good job of doing so, so I'll leave it up to them.
+I'll be completely honest here and say that his music does very little for me at all, although the only word I can find to describe his voice is 'gorgeous', despite its being fairly conventionally male.
+As a result, I'm not even going to attempt to review the music here; plenty of online reviewers have already done a good job of doing so, so I'll leave it up to them.

 Official site